HelenaCGarry/HelenaCanever.github.io/_posts/2022-04-11-Web_scraping-booking.md

 ##  ETL

-All the information is saved as .csv files (see `data`)and uploaded in an S3 bucket.
-An SQL Database is created ith AWS RDS.
+All the information is saved as .csv files (see `data`) and uploaded in an S3 bucket.
+An SQL Database is created on AWS RDS.